Guppy16/my-web-app/README.md

 ## TO DO
-- Setup firebase and github to deploy after building project
+- Setup firebase and github to deploy after commiting project

 ## Acknowledgements
 - Got domain from [freenom](https://www.freenom.com/)